gitduckhq/vscode-extension/README.md

 ## ✨ What's new

-**🌎 Open Source**
+**🌎 Open-source**
 The extension is now open source and you can review and contribute to its development.

 **✍️ Chat and comments**
 People can now add comments to your coding sessions and you can chat with anyone that visits your coding sessions.

-**🛎 Mute notifications**
-Now we are enabling Do not disturb automatically once you start recording.
-This will prevent notifications to pop on your screen.

 **🐛 Bugs fixed**
 We solved several bugs and improved performance.
 E.g. Custom theme being changed, Windows cropped recordings.

+**🛎 Mute notifications (Mac only)**
+Now we are enabling Do not disturb mode automatically once you start recording.
+This will prevent notifications to pop on your screen.

 ## Requirements